 Retrium: Yeah, I think a lot of people think of the Scrum Master as the impediment remover, which is certainly part of the role.
 But if he or she is the only one doing impediment removing, then the team doesn't feel like it owns the problems, nor the solutions.

-Retrium: And do you think a team can ever get mature enough that they actually don’t need to run retrospectives at all?
+Retrium: And do you think an agile team can ever get mature enough that they actually don't need to run retrospectives at all?

 Retrium: Yeah.
-Let’s transition a little bit into coaching.
-What’s your favorite part of being an agile coach?
+Let's transition a little bit into your coaching knowledge.
+What's your favorite part of being an agile coach?
 What speaks to you the most?
-Can you talk a little bit about your success stories that have made you feel like you’ve been doing a good job as a coach?
+Can you talk a little bit about the success stories with individuals or teams that have made you feel like you've been doing a good job as a coach?

 Retrium: Yeah.
-One of the problems I’ve seen when talking to teams that are new to agile, especially when you’re in a coaching type position, is that because it’s a fairly big buzzword these days, there’s some backlash against it now.
-“Oh agile, everyone talks about it all the time!
-I don’t want to do that.”
-Is that something you’ve faced as a coach?
+One of the problems I've seen when talking to teams that are new to agile, especially when you're in a coaching-type position, is that because it's a fairly big buzzword these days, there's some backlash against it now.
+“Oh agile, everyone talks about it at all hours!
+I don't want to do that.”
+Is that something you've faced as a coach?
 How do you overcome it?

 Retrium: You changed their opinion I suppose.

 Mark: Yeah, but the thing was they had a lot of misconceptions about what agile was.
 And basically not only how it would change the work but maybe even in some ways eliminate the work.
 So there was a little bit of fear behind it.
 So we talked about that in a safe way in the classroom.
 When they all came back the second day, I knew I was hitting the right spots.